DZMM: Expansion of programming: 2017–2020

-2017–2020: TeleRadyo's 10th anniversary, expansion of programming

-In March 2017, DZMM and DZMM TeleRadyo launched DZMM Kapamilya Day to celebrate the television counterpart's tenth anniversary, as well as the continuation of the radio counterpart's 30th anniversary.
-With the launch of Kapamilya Day, most of its weekday (excluding Radyo Patrol Balita, overnight, its radio musical programs and TeleRadyo-only programming) and some of its weekend programming were broadcast live in different parts of Metro Manila and in select areas in Laguna, Cavite and Bulacan.
+In March 2017 DZMM and DZMM TeleRadyo launched DZMM Kapamilya Day to celebrate ten years on television as well as to continue the 30th anniversary celebrations of their radio presence.
+With the launch of Kapamilya Day most of its weekday and some of its weekend programming was broadcast live in different parts of Metro Manila and in select areas in Laguna, Cavite, and Bulacan.
 Kapamilya Day ended in June 2017, but returned in January 2018.

-On April 17, 2017, DZMM and DZMM TeleRadyo underwent programming changes for the relaunch of the ABS-CBN's late-night newscast Bandila, which it became a standalone broadcast for both DZMM and DZMM TeleRadyo while the main edition on ABS-CBN will be retained unlike before 2011 when it was simulcast on a slightly delayed basis on DZMM and DZMM TeleRadyo.
-Due to the change also, Mismo moved to a later timeslot of 10:30 p.m.
+On April 17, 2017 DZMM and DZMM TeleRadyo underwent programming changes for the relaunch of the ABS-CBN's late-night newscast Bandila, which became a standalone broadcast for both DZMM and DZMM TeleRadyo.
+Before 2011 it had been simulcast on a slightly delayed basis on DZMM and DZMM TeleRadyo, and due to the change, Mismo moved to the later timeslot of 10:30 p.m.

-On June 16, 2017, Dr. Love: Always and Forever, Magandang Gabi Dok and Radyo Patrol Balita: Alas Kwatro aired their final broadcasts to give way to new programming.
-Two days later, DZMM launched three replacement programs, such as Good Vibes, On the Spot, and Wow Trending, which the latter only airs on the station to fill the gap to TeleRadyo's broadcast of ABS-CBN's weekend programming (which was launched on April 17, 2017).
-Due to the change, MMK sa DZMM moved to a later timeslot of 2:00 p.m. to fill the gap of the television counterpart's latter, and Usapang de Campanilla has moved to the early timeslot of 8:30 p.m.
-Headline Pilipinas and ABS-CBN's late-night programming began simulcasting on this station, which, before that, was only available on TeleRadyo.
-Mismo was renamed Showbuzz (then Showbiz Sidelines and now Alam na This!, which was also a showbiz news segment for Radyo Patrol Balita: Alas Dose, then Headline Pilipinas) a month later.

-The station also launched a new studio on the same day for its weekday programs like Good Vibes, Sakto, On the Spot and Todo-Todo Walang Preno; it is planned that the studio will be used in other programming soon, as its television counterpart is transitioning into a full-fledged Filipino-language news channel.
+On June 16, 2017 Dr. Love: Always and Forever, Magandang Gabi Dok, and Radyo Patrol Balita: Alas Kwatro aired their final broadcasts to give way to new programming.
+Two days later DZMM launched the three replacement programs Good Vibes, On the Spot, and Wow Trending, with the latter program only airing on the station to fill a gap in TeleRadyo's broadcast of ABS-CBN's weekend programming.
+Due to the change, MMK sa DZMM moved to the later timeslot of 2:00 p.m. and Usapang de Campanilla moved to the earlier timeslot of 8:30 p.m..
+Headline Pilipinas and ABS-CBN's late-night programming began simulcasting on DZMM after previously only being available on TeleRadyo.
+Mismo was renamed Showbuzz, then Showbiz Sidelines, and now Alam na This!, which was also a showbiz news segment for Radyo Patrol Balita: Alas Dose and then Headline Pilipinas.
+That same day the station also launched a new studio for its weekday programs Good Vibes, Sakto, On the Spot, and Todo-Todo Walang Preno.